ronaldseoh/anemll-server/README.md

 Sometimes, but rarely, when you start the server you will get a GIL issue when you try to generate a response.
 Just restart the server and it will most likely work the next time you run it, and keep working from then on.

-There is a slight performance penalty on the TPS when running a model through this server as opposed to running the chat_full.py file in the terminal directly.
-I am looking into this.

 ## One last thing